Our success rate for treating allergies is 90%!

 Allergy Causes, Treatment and Prevention

 Forty-five million Americans suffer from recurring allergy symptoms.
-Allergy symptoms appear when the body’s immune system begins to respond to a substance as though it were a dangerous invader (called an antigen or allergen).
+Symptoms of an allergy occur when the body’s immune system begins to respond to a substance as though it were a dangerous invader (called an antigen or allergen).
 It does this by sending specific defenders called antibodies to the entry site.
 The battle between allergens and antibodies results in a release of chemical mediators, such as histamine, into the bloodstream.
 Those chemical mediators cause changes in the body, which produce the symptoms.

-Symptoms that may be caused by an allergic reaction include itching eyes, sneezing, nasal stuffiness, nasal congestion and drainage, and sometimes headache.
+Symptoms that an allergic reaction may cause include itching eyes, sneezing, nasal stuffiness, nasal congestion and drainage, and sometimes headache.
 Some people experience hearing changes, scratchy sore throats, hoarseness, and cough.
-Other rare but severe symptoms include balance disturbances, swelling in face or throat tissues, skin irritations, and even respiratory problems and asthma.
+Other rare but severe allergic reaction symptoms include balance disturbances, swelling in the face or throat tissues, skin irritations, and even respiratory problems and asthma.
+If you ever experience a severe reaction, be sure to seek medical attention immediately.

 Some allergy sufferers experience symptoms all year.
-Others find certain seasons when the pollen count is high or specific circumstances bring on attacks.
+Others find certain seasons when the pollen count is high or specific circumstances bring on attacks (seasonal allergies).
 Allergy symptom control is most successful when multiple management approaches are used simultaneously.
 Minimizing exposure to allergens, managing symptoms with medications, and desensitization by using allergy shots are all methods that can be useful in controlling allergic symptoms.

 Beware Of Allergens

 Nearly anything can be an allergen.
 Some substances, because of their chemical makeup, are more prone to generate an allergic response in humans.
-Pollens, food, mold, dust, animal dander, drugs such as penicillin, and other environmental pollutants commonly cause many to suffer allergic reactions.
+Pollens, food, mold, dust mites, insect stings, animal dander, drugs such as penicillin, and other environmental pollutants commonly cause many to suffer allergic reactions, which may also be referred to as hay fever.

 AOO | ENT Specialists of the Rockies has been serving the Denver area for over 40 years.
 This group of board-certified physicians has exceptional experience treating families and meeting their needs in ENT services, sleep health, sinus and allergy treatment, hearing treatment, and facial plastic surgery.
 Our team includes ENT doctors, specialty-trained nurses, audiologists, and plastic surgeons.
 In addition to outstanding routine care, our team is also available 24/7 for emergencies.